 Macy’s, the legacy retail department store found in just about every mall in America, is going through a bit of a rough patch.
-The company has seen sales and foot traffic steadily decline over the past several years, and just recently, announced a wave of store closings and layoffs in an attempt to regain its footing.
+The company has seen sales and foot traffic steadily decline over the past several years.
+And recently it announced a wave of store closings and layoffs in an attempt to regain its footing.

-Macy’s isn’t alone in its struggles, however.
-The entire retail industry has been undergoing some rather dramatic changes.
-And when the game changes, you need to change too.
-But when it comes to longstanding, old-school companies like Sears and Macy’s?
-Change isn’t something that comes easy.
+Macy’s isn’t alone in its struggles.
+The entire retail industry has been undergoing dramatic changes.
+And when the game changes, you need to change, too.
+But when it comes to longstanding companies, such as Sears and Macy’s, change isn’t something that comes easy.
 For that reason, these titans of retail are finding it hard to stay relevant.

 What’s sinking Macy’s?

 Macy’s isn’t alone in its recent troubles.
 JCPenney, Sears, Kohl’s, and many other retail department stores are also trying to keep their brands relevant.
 For some, it’s not going so well.
 For others, new strategies are proving at least somewhat fruitful in the short term.
 But the numbers paint a fairly ugly picture.
-Retail sales are down, and forecasts predict that the slide will continue.
+Retail sales are down, and forecasts predict the slide will continue.

 We’ll start with labor costs.
-Retail jobs are notoriously awful — they require you to be on your feet for a long time, facing customers who can be rude and unforgiving.
+Retail jobs are notoriously awful.
+They require you to be on your feet for a long time, facing customers who can be rude and unforgiving.
 These jobs also don’t pay well, on average.
 As the labor market has tightened, it’s become harder to fill these jobs.
-So, costs of finding, training, and retaining employees have cut into margins.
+So costs of finding, training, and retaining employees have cut into margins.
 Also, many states and cities have bumped up the minimum wage, further hitting profit margins.

 Picking at the bones of retail stores

-The long-term outlook for companies like Macy’s may not be positive, but at least for the time being, consumers can take advantage.
-The question is whether or not retail companies will be able to evolve and survive into the 2020s and beyond.
-Right now, things are up in the air.
+More competition (from online companies particularly) has forced brick-and-mortar retailers to start fighting pricing battles they’d rather not, and that means savings and deals.
+Macy’s is even experimenting with a concept that Nordstrom has also pushed: discount stores.
+The long-term outlook for companies like Macy’s might not be positive.
+But at least for the time being, consumers can take advantage.
+The question is whether retail companies will be able to evolve and survive into the 2020s and beyond.